zivaharoni/gradual-learning-rnn/README.md

 # Gradual Learning of Deep Recurrent Neuarl Networks

 This repository is a self-contained code of the work in the Gradual Learning of Deep Recurrent Neural Networks.
-The package contains a python implementation of the model as depicted in (https://arxiv.org/abs/1708.08863).
+The package contains a python implementation of the model as depicted in (https://arxiv.org/abs/1708.08863) with the present additions and changes:

+- Layerwise gradient clipping was added, clipping gradients of each network element (embeddings, layer_0, layer_1, ...) by setting flag '--LWGC=True'.
+- The LWGC coefficient are set by '--lwgc_grad_norm=[<emb_max_grad_norm>, <layer0_max_grad_norm>, ...]'
+- Averaged stochastic gradient descent in now supported by setting flag '--opt=asgd'
+- AR (activation regularization) is nor supported with coefficient set by '--AR=<coef>'
+- TAR (temporal activation regularization) is nor supported with coefficient set by '--TAR=<coef>'
+- Pretrained model with one missing layer can be inherited using setting 'restore=True' and 'ckpt_file=<file_name>' flags.

 ### Penn TreeBank
 The file ptb_config.py contains all the configurations that were tested in the article.
 Choosing one of them is done by the model flag from the command line.